bobheadxi/bobheadxi.github.io/content/_posts/2022-2-20-self-documenting-self-updating.md

 }
 ```

 However, engineers can also define database migrations that might not change Go code - in these situations, we still want to run Go tests, and we also want to run migration tests.
-We can centralize this detection like this:
+We can centralise this detection like this:

 ```go
 if strings.HasPrefix(p, "migrations/") {